Patricia Horoho

 Patricia D. Horoho (née Dallas; born March 21, 1960) is a retired United States Army lieutenant general who served as the 43rd Surgeon General of the United States Army and Commanding General of the United States Army Medical Command.
 She was the second female Nurse Corps officer to hold the title of Army surgeon general but the first to be appointed and hold the position for a full term.
 In 2016, she was inducted into the United States Army Women's Foundation Hall of Fame.

 Early life and education

 Horoho was born in Fort Bragg on March 21, 1960, and attended St. Ann Catholic School and St. Patrick Catholic School in Fayetteville, North Carolina.
 She graduated from E.E.
 Smith High School in 1978.
-She earned her Bachelor of Science in Nursing from the University of North Carolina at Chapel Hill in 1982 and the Master of Science as a Clinical Trauma Nurse Specialist from the University of Pittsburgh in 1992.
+She earned her Bachelor of Science in Nursing from the University of North Carolina at Chapel Hill in 1982 and a Master of Science in Nursing as a Clinical Trauma Nurse Specialist from the University of Pittsburgh in 1992.
+She later went on to earn a Master of Science degree in National Resource Strategy from the Industrial College of the Armed Forces.